Dr Corrado Minetti

 Biography

-I graduated in biology (zoology and ecology) at the University of Turin, Italy, followed by a Master in medical parasitology and entomology at the Liverpool School of Tropical Medicine (LSTM), UK.
-After my PhD in parasite molecular epidemiology at Liverpool University, I did my PostDoc back at LSTM working both in the laboratory and in Ghana on the epidemiology and xenomonitoring of lymphatic filariasis, malaria, and arboviruses.
-Before joining the OU, I completed a European Centre for Disease Prevention and Control (ECDC) training fellowship in public health microbiology at the Instituto Nacional de Saúde Ricardo Jorge (INSA) in Lisbon.
+I graduated in biology (zoology and ecology) at the University of Turin (Italy) and in medical parasitology and entomology at the Liverpool School of Tropical Medicine (LSTM) (UK), followed by a PhD in molecular epidemiology at Liverpool University.
+During my postdoc at LSTM I worked in the laboratory and on the field in Ghana on the epidemiology and molecular xenomonitoring of filariasis, malaria, and arboviruses.
+I also completed a European Centre for Disease Prevention and Control (ECDC) training fellowship in public health microbiology at the Instituto Nacional de Saúde Ricardo Jorge (INSA) in Lisbon.

-Memberships: British Society for Parasitology, Royal Entomological Society, Microbiology Society, Applied Microbiology International, EPIET Alumni Network
+Society for Vector Ecology SOVE, Royal Entomological Society RES, Microbiology Society, Applied Microbiology International AMI, British Society for Parasitology BSP, EPIET Alumni Network

-1. Characterizing the virome of insects and disease vectors using metagenomics and metatranscriptomics, for both surveillance and discovery.
+1. Characterizing the virome and mycobiome of insects and disease vectors using a combination of fieldwork and metagenomic sequencing (with Ilias Kounatidis)

-2. Exploring novel environmental DNA/RNA detection approaches for insects, vectors, and pathogens by exploiting sugar feeding, pollination, and other insect behaviours.
+2. Environmental DNA/RNA detection of insects, vectors, and pathogens by exploiting sugar feeding, pollination, and other insect behaviours (funded through the 2026 NERC Environmental Omics Facility Pilot competition)

 Publications